Home / Journals / CMES / Vol.12, No.3, 2006

 CMES-Computer Modeling in Engineering & Sciences, Vol.12, No.3, pp. 161-180, 2006, DOI:10.3970/cmes.2006.012.161

 Abstract Materials' internal spacetime may bear certain similarities with the external spacetime of special relativity theory.
 Previously, it is shown that material hardening and anisotropy may cause the internal spacetime curved.
 In this paper we announce the third mechanism of mixed-control to cause the curvedness of internal spacetime.
 To tackle the mixed-control problem for a Prager kinematic hardening material, we demonstrate two new formulations.
 By using two-integrating factors idea we can derive two Lie type systems in the product space of Mm+1⊗Mn+1.
-The Lie algebra is a direct sum of so(m,1)so(n,1), and correspondingly the symmetry group is a direct product of… More >
+The Lie algebra is a direct sum of so(m,1)so(n,1), and correspondingly the symmetry group is… More >

 • Open AccessOpen Access